jacksoncurrie/execute-backend/README.md

 #### Queries

-Values inside square brakets are for variables for you to add, e.g. `[username]` could be set to `"jackson"`
+Values inside square brakets are for variables for you to add, e.g. `"[username]"` could be set to `"jackson"`

 Refer to the database structure for object types.

 ##### Get all user's data:

-Username and password are required to get any results back, and you can get what you want by selecting the fields you want to return.
+Username and password are required to get any results back, startTime and endTime are optional and used to get back a certian range of data.
+You can get what you want by selecting the fields you want to return.

 ```
 query GetUsersData {
-    user(username: "[username]", password: "[password]") {
+    user(
+        username: "[username]",
+        password: "[password]",
+        startTime: "[startTime]",
+        endTime: "[endTime]"
+    ) {
         username
         calendarItems {
             calendarItemID